-This part is important so it bears repeating: Turn the strawberry, not the knife.
+This part is important, so it bears repeating: Turn the strawberry, not the knife.
 It's the same motion as peeling apples with a paring knife or running a spatula around the edge of a cake pan.
-Pros know to hold the utensil still and move the object; you create the angle you want and then use that... angle.
+Pros know to hold the utensil still and move the object; you create the angle you want and then use that angle.

-The stem - cut into a cone shape tapering into the strawberry thus removing the stem and the tough bits just below it without sacrificing too much fruit - should pop right off/out.
-Repeat with any remaining berries.Continue to 4 of 4 below.
+When cutting into the berry, create a cone shape tapering into the strawberry.
+This removes the stem and the tough bits just below it without sacrificing too much fruit.
+When done, the stem should pop right off/out.Continue to 4 of 5 below.

 04 of 05

-- Strawberry Ricotta Muffins
+- Bake Strawberry Ricotta Muffins

-- Strawberry Almond Smoothie
+- Blend up a Strawberry Almond Smoothie

-- Mash strawberries in sparkling water, add sugar to taste, and enjoy a homemade strawberry soda
+- Mash strawberries in sparkling water, add sugar to taste and enjoy a homemade strawberry soda